 Wolf Priest Jorvik Blacktooth

 At this time Wolf Priest Jorvik Blacktooth is a character with no model (currently).
 He is more like a narrator for battle report preambles.
+Edit: He now has a model and a series of posts is being drafted around him.
+Keep watching the main page!

-- Noteworthy Event: The Wolf-and-Treachery Transmissions.
+- Noteworthy Events: The Wolf-and-Treachery Transmissions.

 Rune Priest Jarl Blacktooth